Teslafly/Dead-OpenBMS-dead/README.md

 * Actually write code for the thing
 * finish and post the cpu board
 * make a separate folder for all the kicad libraries and 3d models used in the project
-* include a bom with digikey / mouser part#'s
+* include a bom with digikey / mouser part#'s (temporary BOM here: https://docs.google.com/spreadsheets/d/1kBWvBUAuQ3_AUQN4178_C5slRvh41r7y96rLVamcIro/edit?usp=sharing)
 * write a blog post on teslafly.wordpress.com detailing this project.
 * make this description more descriptive and concise.